-A lot of people come to me for career advice and I tell them all it’s all about how to ‘gamify your career’.
-Amongst my small circle of friends or slightly larger circle of connections on LinkedIn or other social media groups, quite a few people, know I’ve never failed an interview and I’ve been headhunted for all of my roles over the past 8 years before becoming an entrepreneur and it’s still happening.
-I was offered a new role to be the Head of Architecture for the entire Asia Pacific Region for a big bank, after expressing what I wanted for my dream job in Singapore in 2013, while drinking with colleagues at the pub.
+A lot of people come to me for career advice and I tell them all it’s about how to ‘gamify your career’.
+Amongst my small circle of friends or slightly larger circle of connections on LinkedIn or other social media groups, quite a few people know I’ve never failed an interview and I’ve been headhunted for all of my roles over the past 8 years before becoming an entrepreneur and it’s still happening.
+I was even offered a new role to be the Head of Architecture for the entire Asia Pacific Region for a big bank, after expressing what I wanted for my dream job in Singapore in 2013, while drinking with colleagues at the pub.

-Usually, those who come for advice, want to change what they are doing or take that next step forward.
-But increasingly, I’m getting many questions from people who are worried that their skills are becoming irrelevant and their jobs and careers are getting disrupted.
+Usually, those who come for advice want to change what they are doing or take that next step forward.
+But increasingly I’m getting many questions from people who are worried their skills are becoming irrelevant and their jobs and careers are getting disrupted.
 They are super worried about being made redundant, with no possible new jobs on offer in the same area at all, or there are 1000+ applicants for the one role.
 The ‘game of jobs’ or ‘game of careers’ is proving to be getting harder.

 Many have tried to upskill and pick up lots of certificates in order to help them find that new role perhaps in another area, but there’s so much competition, the best roles are still going to those with the relevant experience.
-And many complain that they don’t have the aptitude to learn AI and data science from scratch, as math was never their forte, so learning how to code felt too hard.
+And many complain that they don’t have the aptitude to learn AI and data science from scratch, as maths was never their forte, so learning how to code felt too hard.
 And not all the best jobs are in coding by the way either.

 So what can and should they do to change the game when faced with an endless cycle of career disrupted.

-The answer lies in knowing the ‘art and science’ of gamification to ‘gamify your career’ – this is the secret I figured out 8 years ago, which led to my big change.
+The answer lies in knowing the ‘art and science’ of gamification.
+To ‘gamify your career’ – this is the secret I figured out 8 years ago, which led to my big change.

 At the time, I wasn’t worried about being disrupted, but feeling stuck that my career wasn’t moving fast enough.
 I had some big goals, and I wanted more and that next promotion and that big pay rise.
 And then I figured it out.

 Firstly, just to be clear, there is no cheating, stealing or lying in the gamification process.
 Some people will tell you to “fake it till you make it” and that is a lie.
 You will get found out and then no one will ever one to work with you again.
 I’ve seen this happen to a few people who tried this false tactic.
 Ethically, it wasn’t something I ever considered and it’s not part of my makeup, and I used to get frustrated when I say how some people I worked with appeared to be rewarded despite this dirty gameplay.
-And besides, that’s not winning, when you haven’t earnt it.
+And besides, that’s not winning, when you haven’t earned it.

 Growing your career is hard work, and there’s a lot of skill involved and dedication to become a winner.
-I like to use this quote from his Airness Michael Jordan who ruled the game of basketball to inspire me – may be showing my age here – but I don’t care – his Airness was the best.
+I like to use this quote from his Airness Michael Jordan who ruled the game of basketball to inspire me – I may be showing my age here – but I don’t care – his Airness was the best.

 Image Source: Steve Lipofsky at basketballphoto.com, CC BY-SA 3.0